“Salus populi suprema lex esto” ("The welfare of the people shall be the supreme law.") - Cicero

 "Without moral and intellectual INDEPENDENCE, there is no anchor for national INDEPENDENCE". - David Ben-Gurion (1886-1973, Polish-born Israeli Statesman, Prime Minister )

-NOTES: Colored, underlined words are HTML links.
+NOTES: Colored and/or underlined words are HTML links.
 Click on them to see the linked posts/articles.
 Forwarding this and other posts to relatives and friends, especially those in the homeland, is greatly appreciated).
 To share, use all social media tools: email, blog, Google+, Tumblr,Twitter,Facebook, etc. THANKS!!

 Read on Scribd mobile apps: iPhone, iPad and Android.